 Golden retrievers shed only a moderate amount in the summer and winter seasons but tend to shed a lot during the fall and springtime.
 If you want to have a golden retriever, you will need to get used to the presence of dog hair on your clothes and furniture.

 Golden Retriever Grooming Tips

 Brush Your Golden Retriever Daily

 Golden retrievers need daily brushing to avoid tangling of the fur in their thick coats.
 Make sure to use a high-quality dog brush for best results.
-Golden retriever pups also need a good bathing at least once per month.
+Golden retriever pups also need good bathing at least once per month.
 Some golden’s may need a bath more frequently to keep them smelling clean and fresh.
 EarthBath makes a great Oatmeal and Aloe shampoo that’s great for your dog.
-This depends on their overall activity level and how much dirt they get into outside.
-Read our article on the top dog shampoos by Professional Groomer, Cheyanne Glenn, here.
+This depends on their overall activity level and how much dirt they get into while being outside.
+Read our article on the top dog shampoos by Professional Groomer, Cheyanne Glenn.